jabbate19/Oopskit/README.md

 ## Reverse Shell
 The reverse shell will be sent to the IP it received the packet from at port 4444.

+### Credits
+Inspiration/methods of doing some things were taken from https://github.com/mrg0ne/kld-rootkit